adjust/android_sdk/doc/english/web_views.md

 You can also add the Adjust SDK to your project as a JAR library.
 The latest SDK version's JAR library can be found on our [releases page][releases].

-### <a id="bridge-add">Add adjust web bridge SDK to your project
+### <a id="bridge-add"></a>Add Adjust web bridge SDK to your project

 If you are using Maven, add the following to your `build.gradle` file:

 ```
-compile 'com.adjust.sdk:adjust-android-webbridge:4.12.0'
+compile 'com.adjust.sdk:adjust-android-webbridge:4.14.0'
 ```

 **Note**: If you are using `Gradle 3.0.0 or above`, make sure to use the `implementation` keyword instead of `compile` as follows:

 ```
-implementation 'com.adjust.sdk:adjust-android-webbridge:4.12.0'
+implementation 'com.adjust.sdk:adjust-android-webbridge:4.14.0'
 ```

 ---

-You can also add the adjust web bridge SDK to your project as a JAR library.
+You can also add the Adjust web bridge SDK to your project as a JAR library.
 The latest SDK version's JAR library can be found on our [releases page][releases].

 ### <a id="sdk-gps"></a>Add Google Play Services